MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/corrupted-guide.md

 ## Make fixes in the PC app

-The model-driven app flow adds steps in the correct places in the PC app for any steps that weren't saved correctly as described above.
+The model-driven app flow adds steps in the correct places in the PC app for any steps that:

+- Weren't saved correctly due to the **Append to** issue described above

+- You deleted from the model-driven app

 The other guide steps might appear in random positions, however, after running the flow.
 For example, if your guide has three steps, and the issue is with step 2, the steps in the PC app might look like this.

 ![Screenshot of steps in the PC app after running the flow.](media/corrupted-guide-pc-app-steps.jpg "Screenshot of steps in the PC app after running the flow")